brandoz2255/Obsidian-Notes/cyber_stuff/Ciso/Red Hat Linux.md

 * a text base intergace to input instructions into s computer you the usual shit you know
 * offers direct control over the system
 ### Shell Varients
-*  Sh- most basic power shell
+*  Sh- most basic power shell/Unix
 * powershell-  Windows
 * Bash-  linux
-* Zsh- Z shell used on Macos
+* Zsh- Z shell used on MacOs /Also be used on some linux machines such as mine
 * Csh-  C shell userd opn other unix systems
 ### Bash
 * stand for bourne-again shell